 A potential alternative to a QOF

 Investing in a QOF may provide economically distressed areas with potentially significant funds and job growth, while at the same time providing investors/taxpayers with tax incentives to participate in the program.
 But caution should be taken when evaluating available QOFs to determine if the fund is a suitable option when seeking tax incentives, or if an alternative, such as a 1031 exchange, may be a better option.
+You should also check with your tax professional to determine whether your state is aligned with federal law with regard to qualified opportunity zones.
 Finally, further consultation with an attorney should be considered if the taxpayer is interested in gifting a QOF during their lifetime or if a QOF may be distributed as part of their estate.